IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 * As of version 2024.2, the Ignite UI for Blazor toolset supports .NET 9.
 For more information on .NET 9 please refer to [this article on Microsoft's site](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview).

+### {PackageCharts} (Charts)

+DashboardTile (Beta)

+- New [Dashboard Tile](charts/dashboard-tile.md) component is a container control that analyzes and visualizes a bound ItemsSource collection or single point and returns an appropriate data visualization based on the schema and count of the data.
+This control utilizes a built-in [Toolbar](menus/toolbar.md) component to allow you to make changes to the visualization at runtime, allowing you to see many different visualizations of your data with minimal code.

+### {PackageCharts} (Inputs)

+- New ColorEditor & Toolbar ToolAction (Beta)

+This new editor can be used as a standalone color picker and is now integrated into the [Toolbar](menus/toolbar.md) component to update visualizations at runtime.

 **Breaking Changes**

 - With the release of version 2024.2 and per the [Microsoft .NET lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), we no longer support .NET 3.1, .NET 5, or .NET 7.